Cub0n/RaspberryPI-Docker-sheet/README.md

 $ sudo apt install uidmap
 ```

 * Add a new user for rootless container.
 Username and groupname should be identical (otherwise it leads to some problems for subuid and subgid).
 Create the user with **no** password and **no** valid shell!
 DO NOT add the user to sudo group or to other system groups.
-The subuids and subgids should automatically be generated, if not see https://rootlesscontaine.rs/getting-started/common/subuid/
+The subuids and subgids should automatically be generated.
+If not, see https://rootlesscontaine.rs/getting-started/common/subuid/
 ```bash
 $ sudo apt install adduser
 $ sudo addgroup $GROUP